SoujanyaPonnapalli/soujanyaponnapalli.github.io/_pages/about.md

 I am a postdoctoral scholar at University of California, Berkeley.
 I work with [Prof. Natacha Crooks](https://nacrooks.github.io/) and am part of the [Sky Computing Lab](https://sky.cs.berkeley.edu/) at the EECS Department.
-I am interested in working on untrusted storage systems and crash- and byzantine-fault tolerant distributed systems.
+I am currently working on untrusted storage systems and crash- and byzantine-fault tolerant distributed systems.

 <!-- UT Austin -->